CephalofairGames/frosthaven-faq/index.md

 **If a monster is attacking me and the attack will Impair me, can I use my shield or armor against this attack?** Yes, as long as you’re not already Impaired.
 You will gain the condition when the attack concludes, just like any other negative condition.

 **How do monster Infusions and Consumptions work?** Frosthaven works differently from Gloomhaven, here.
 If there's an Infusion or Consumption on their ability card, those elements will be Infused or Consumed if **any** monster in the set performs **any** ability on it, even if that ability isn't modified by the elemental consumption.
+Note that some abilities - like "suffer damage" - are not targeted, and will be performed even if no enemies are in range.
 - Example 1 - Earth Demons' Nothing Special says "Move +0 Attack +0, Infuse Earth."
 If they can neither move nor attack this round, Earth will not be infused.
 - Example 2 - The Earth Demons' Ground Slam says, "Move -1, Attack -1 target all adjacent; consume earth to add Push 1".
 Even if no Earth Demons can attack, they will still consume the Earth as long as at least 1 of them moves, because they are still performing an ability on the card.
 This is a change from Gloomhaven.